duesee/imap-codec/README.md

   * semi-complete parsing of responses
   * construction/serialization of some commands

-A goal of this library is to provide an API which makes it hard (or impossible) to construct invalid messages.
+A goal of this library is to provide a misuse resistent API which makes it hard (or impossible) to construct invalid messages.

 If you are working on an IMAP *client*, consider using https://github.com/djc/tokio-imap (imap-proto) first, as it seems to have better support for responses and received more review.